wazo-platform/wazo-doc/source/high_availability/high_availability.rst

    These values will be reset to blank when the HA is disabled.

-.. important:: For the telephony devices to take the new proxy/registrar settings into account, you must :ref:`resynchronize the devices <synchronize-device>` or restart them manually.
+.. important:: For the telephony devices to take the new proxy/registrar settings into account, you must resynchronize the devices or restart them manually.

 Disable node